-(Staff name) is the establishment’s GRTS ambassador and the key contact for parents/guardians and children.
+Melanie Turl is the establishment’s GRTS ambassador and the key contact for parents/guardians and children.

 The establishment will clearly identify and publicise the support available to GRTS children.

 We will monitor the attendance and attainment of GRTS children, engaging with the local authorities EMTAS for support for children whose attendance and attainment is causing concern.